Recent years have seen a boom in the demand for private tutors in the UK.

 Word of Mouth is more effective than other forms of marketing according to expert Jonah Berger.
 The better your track record as a tutor, the more you can charge.

 Word of Mouth in the world wide web comes in the form of reviews.
 The more positive reviews you have, the more students will trust in your capacities, and the more they’ll be willing to pay for your time.

 Some tutors worry about ensuring a stable income through private tuition.
 There are multiple ways to reduce this concern.

 Block bookings are a great way of ensuring an income for the weeks to come.
 The problem is that students need an incentive to pay upfront for a number of class.
 Many tutors overcome this obstacle by offering a discounted rate for block bookings.
 For example, you may decide to offer the tenth session free if your students commit to nine classes.

-Keep it simple Be flexible with your students but don’t let your prices get too complicated!
+Be flexible with your students but don’t let your prices get too complicated!
 Offering options such as half-hour lessons, fortnightly classes, or group tutoring sessions is a great way to generate interest among students on a budget.
-Should you charge your students for cancellations?

 It can be very frustrating when your student cancels a lesson, especially at the last minute.

 When you set up your tutoring profile it is wise to consider what your cancellation policy is.
 Whilst some tutors don’t charge a cancellation fee, others impose a 24 or 12 hour time limit on cancellations after which the student will be required to pay a full or reduced price for the lesson.